patrickarmengol/patrickarmengol.github.io/content/blog/job-hunt.md

 I need to show off my skillset somehow.
 My GitHub profile is pretty bleak, with just a few projects and no open source contributions.
 I should focus on creating projects that can be shown to potential interviewers / recruiters.
 The projects should be easily accessible (in the browser) and interactive (creative coding, game, simulation, dava vis dashboard, ability to tweak settings).
 For each project (including past projects), I should write a blog post that describes the functionality, design decisions, implementation, troubles, and lessons learned.

+- [x] utility cli - pptoml
+- [x] another cli - pegreet
+- [x] api - ethereal url
+- [x] api - scrape recipe, convert to markdown
+- [ ] api - tea db
+- [ ] api - sc build orders
+- [ ] api - md recipe sharing

 ### CV

 I need to prep two resumes.
-One will focus on data science and the other on web-dev.
+One will focus on data analysis and the other on web-dev.

 ### Finding Positions